Santa Fe Pro Musica Staff

 Graphic Designer and Webmaster: Think All Day

-Keyboard Technician: Robby Rothschild
+Keyboard Technician: Andrew Gillispie

-Production Manager: Curtis Mark
+Stage Manager: Curtis Mark